Dark Frontier

-"Dark Frontier" is a feature length episode of Star Trek: Voyager, the 15th and 16th episodes of the fifth season.
+"Dark Frontier" is a feature-length episode of Star Trek: Voyager, the 15th and 16th episodes of the fifth season.
 This episode originally aired as a feature-length episode that was later broken up into two parts for reruns in syndication.
 Actress Susanna Thompson guest stars alongside the cast of this Star Trek television show as the Borg queen.
 The crew of a spacecraft trying to get back to Earth once again encounter a race of cybernetic organisms bent on Galactic domination.
 Ex-Borg character Seven of Nine (played by Jeri Ryan) struggles with her past as she rediscovers her humanity aboard the spacecraft.

 The episode was written by Brannon Braga and Joe Menosky, with direction by Cliff Bole and Terry Windell.
 It aired on UPN on February 17, 1999.

 "Dark Frontier" won an Emmy award for Outstanding Special Visual Effects for a Series.

 Overview

 In this episode, the crew of Starfleet's USS Voyager encounter the Borg "queen", a character introduced in the 1996 film Star Trek: First Contact.
 "Dark Frontier" goes deeper into the Borg story via Seven of Nine's human family, the Hansens.

-When split into two parts, "Dark Frontier, Part I" was directed by Cliff Bole, and "Dark Frontier, Part II" was directed by Terry Windell.
+Split into two parts, "Dark Frontier, Part I" was directed by Cliff Bole, and "Dark Frontier, Part II" was directed by Terry Windell.
 It was written by Brannon Braga and Joe Menosky.
-Although aired a single feature, each section was shot on its own production schedule with a different director.
+Although aired as a single feature, each section was shot on its own production schedule with a different director.

-This episode is noted for a heist plot device, in which Voyager plans to make off with Borg tech, and also for expanding the character story of Seven of Nine.
+This episode is noted for a heist plot-device, in which Voyager plans to make off with Borg tech, and also for expanding the character story of Seven of Nine.
 In this episode, the role of the Borg Queen was played by Susanna Thompson rather than Alice Krige, who had played the role in the 1996 film Star Trek: First Contact.
 Thompson would return in this role for "Unimatrix Zero", with Krige reprising the role for the series finale "Endgame".

 Seven of Nine's parents Magnus and Erin, are played by Kirk Baily and Laura Stepp, and a young Seven is played by Katelin Peterson.

-The episode features VFX sequences with USS Voyager, the Delta Flyer, and Borg Cubes.
+The episode features VFX sequences with USS Voyager, the Delta Flyer, and the Borg Cubes.

 The episode had original music written by David Bell.

 The episode originally aired on UPN on February 17, 1999.
-However, it has two episode numbers 211 and 212 for the two part version.
+However, it has two episode numbers 211 and 212 for the two-part version.